amalgamaria/secretariat/docs/access/login.rst

 -----------

 1. Contact `Vijay`_, `John`_, or `Maria`_ for information about your intial password.
-2. Download a terminal emulator like `MobaXterm`_.
-(The "installer" edition is fine.
+2. Download a terminal emulator, such as `MobaXterm`_.
+(For MobaXterm: The "installer" edition is fine.
 If this does not work, the "portabld" edition is also fine.)
 3. After installing, launch the emulator and log into Secretariat.

 	E.g. For MobaXterm: